(Updated December 15, 2021)

 I dread going into details here, but it is important to grasp just how sick this story is.
 When Daniel shot himself, his brain matter, skull, hair, blood and other bodily fluids were scattered all over the inside of this vehicle.
-And my ex went inside this horrific scene and cleaned it all by herself.
+And my ex went inside this horrific scene and cleaned it by herself.

 We have trained specialists to do these kind of horrific clean up jobs.
 And even the experts, from what I understand, don’t always do so well in this line of business because of the gory nature of the job and the fact that you are cleaning up after a violent death.
 Imagine just the stench of being inside that car amidst all of the other macabre scenes inside—it is beyond imagination how terrible that would be.

 But she went in there and, from what I remember her telling me, did a thorough job.
 I remember my reaction even then: disbelief.
 It was outside of the realm of believability.
 And she related this story without any emotion, like she went to clean her kitchen or bathroom.
 No emotion.
 Nothing.
 Calm as a cucumber, as if she was talking about making lunch for the kids or describing a routine shopping trip for groceries.